Riddis/Wikipedia-Scraper/README.md

 1. Requests
 2. BeautifulSoup (bs4)
+3. Aiohttp (bonus)

 ## Usage

-You can run the script by running `python main.py` in the terminal It will save the data in the data.json file
+You can run the synchronous script by running `python main.py` in the terminal It will save the data in a .\data.json file

+You can run the asynchronous script by running `python main_async.py` in the terminal It will save the data in a .\data_async.json file